Fran Kirby: Personal life

 In October 2019, Kirby received the honorary degree of Doctor of Science (D.Sc.) from the University of Winchester for her "achievements both on and off the field, in particular her work supporting mental health and wellbeing."

-In February 2020, Chelsea revealed Kirby had successfully recovered from pericarditis, a potential career ending illness.
+In February 2020, Chelsea revealed Kirby had successfully recovered from pericarditis, a potentially career-ending illness.
 Kirby had fallen ill in November 2019 and came close to retiring from the game as a result.

-In April 2020, Kirby was named in Diva magazine's '"Visible Lesbian 100" list during Lesbian Visibility Week.
+In April 2020, Kirby was named in Diva magazine's Visible Lesbian 100 list during Lesbian Visibility Week.

-In April 2022, Kirby revealed on Twitter that she had continued to succumb to an "on-going issue" throughout her career and wanted to "put [her] health first".
-Emma Hayes, the manager of Chelsea Women, clarified during a press conference that Kirby had been "suffering a lot with fatigue", yet the cause for this is currently unknown.
+In April 2022, Kirby stated on Twitter that she had been dealing with an "on-going issue" throughout her career and wanted to "put [her] health first".
+Emma Hayes, the then manager of Chelsea Women, clarified during a press conference that Kirby had been "suffering a lot with fatigue", yet the cause was unknown.